michal-g/Notebooks-to-Packages/README.md

 the inability to turn cells (or the entire notebook) into functions with arbitrary arguments and argument values.

 It is difficult to appreciate the full gravity of these considerations until one actually tries to build upon an experiment in Jupyter.
-Thus we will dispense with any further preamble and introduce a simple data pipeline implemented in a notebook to better understand where exactly the properties inherent to notebooks limit further analysis.
+Thus an important feature of this workshop is the exposition of the intermediate steps involved in building a script, and then a package, from a notebook.
+This makes it easier to study the considerations that must be made at each step of the process, and the trade-offs inherent in engineering one's code.